Yub-S/MindbookLM/MindbookLM-backend/README.md

 1. It's placed within the temporal structure (either in an existing structure or a new one is created)
 2. It's connected to clusters of related notes based on similarity

-This dual organization turned out to be particularly powerful for answering user queries.When the user asks a very time-specific query like (what was my day like exactly one year ago, we could find all the notes in that specific day and pass that to the assistnat) and rather asks a query that is not timespecific and needs similarity searching, the system can pull not just the directly relevant similar notes but also their related notes, providing much richer context for the assistant to work with.
+This dual organization turned out to be particularly powerful for answering user queries.
+When the user asks a very time-specific query like "what was my day like exactly one year ago", we could find all the notes in that specific day and pass that to the assistant.
+And when they ask a query that isn't time-specific and needs similarity searching, the system can pull all the notes similar to that query, and for each of those similar notes, it also retrieves their entire cluster of related notes, providing much richer context for the assistant to work with.